Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 A path-insensitive analysis merges information from all branches:
 - After conditionals: `power ∈ {0, 20, 100}`
-- The analysis cannot verify the assertions—correlation between `mode` and `power` is lost
+- The analysis cannot verify the assertions --- correlation between `mode` and `power` is lost

 A path-sensitive analysis maintains separate invariants:
 - When `mode = ACTIVE`: `power = 100`